What to Know Before You Buy a Woodmizer Sawmill

 Before Purchasing, Review the Benefits and Drawbacks

 Woodmizer claims to be the “world leader in the portable sawmill industry.”
-Whether or not that's the case, there is no doubt that Woodmizer is one of the world's top manufacturers.
-Certainly, in the United States, they have become the go-to company when a sawyer is looking for a reliable, portable sawmill.
-Their products are geared toward both hobbyists and professionals and come in a variety of sizes and price points.
+Regardless of the truth of this claim, there is no doubt that Woodmizer is one of the world's top manufacturers.
+In the United States, they have become the go-to company when a sawyer is looking for a reliable, portable sawmill.
+Their products are geared toward hobbyists and professionals and come in a variety of sizes and price points.

 What Sets Woodmizer Apart?

 Most Woodmizer sawmills feature what they call a “cantilever design” on a monorail system.
-What this means is that the sawmill head travels down a single track, and is mounted to a single post.
-A misconception is that this is a disadvantage because it creates an inaccurate cut.
-In other words, you would think that having the saw head mounted to a single post translates into less support allowing the head to flex, resulting in a tapered cut.
-However, that is inaccurate.
-Woodmizer has overcome any flexing with a monorail system that supports the saw head on the top and bottom of the single rail track.
+What this means is that the sawmill head travels down a single track and is mounted to a single post.
+One misconception is that this creates an inaccurate cut.
+Some think that having the saw head mounted to a single post translates into less support, which causes the head to flex, resulting in a tapered cut.
+However, that is an inaccurate assumption.
+Woodmizer has overcome flexing with a monorail system that supports the saw head on the top and bottom of the single rail track.
 This feature is a truly technologically innovative design.

 Advantages of the Cantilever Design

-Having too many saw-milling processes automated may make you more detached from the process.
+Having too many automated saw-milling processes may make you more detached from the process.
 You may find yourself daydreaming about that next piece of timber because the computer is thinking for you.
-Your mind can wander and you may forget what you're doing.
-This is a dangerous thing to do when operating a sawmill.
-You need to be well aware of everything that is going on so that you can work safely.
+Your mind can wander, and you may forget what you're doing.
+Any form of inattentiveness is dangerous when operating a sawmill.
+You need to be well aware of everything that is going on so you can work safely.

-Woodmizer does make smaller manual sawmills for sawyers that have a smaller budget to work with.
-The one thing that sets them apart in manual mills is the name Woodmizer.
-In the manual sawmill market, there is more competition, which translates into higher quality and lower price across the market.
-This broader competition has produced other sawmills that are comparable in quality to the manual Woodmizer versions at a lower price.
+Woodmizer does make smaller manual sawmills for sawyers with smaller or limited budgets.
+In the manual sawmill market, there is more competition.
+This intense competition has produced other sawmills that are comparable in quality to the manual Woodmizer versions but at a lower price.

 Features That Aren't Needed